ourstudio-se/redux-state-hook/README.md

 `useReduxState` returns a value pair, where the first value is the selected partial state, and the second value is the `dispatch` function from Redux.
 This function should be used to dispatch actions.

+The `selectorFn` is an optional parameter, and when it's omitted the hook always returns a `null` value for the partial state return.
+This is useful when a component only need access to the `dispatch` function without caring about any state or state changes.

 ## Example

+There's a runnable, full scale, example available in the [example directory](https://github.com/ourstudio-se/redux-state-hook/tree/master/example).

+## Usage

 app.js
 ```javascript